Prostitution in Sweden: Public opinion

 Opinion polls have shown high public support.
 Polls conducted by the opinion and social research consultancy, SIFO, in 1999, and again two years later, showed a rise - from 76% to 81% - in the number of people who favoured this law.
 The percentage of respondents who wanted the law to be repealed was 15% in 1999, and 14% two years later.
 The rest "didn't know".

 In the 2008 survey conducted by NIKK (see above), 71% of Swedes said they supported the ban on paying for sex, although only 20% of respondents believed that the number of people who pay for sex had been reduced.
 79% of women and 60% of men favored the law.
 The young adult population (18-38), particularly women, were most in favor of the law.

 A 2005 sex survey conducted online by Durex has shown that out of the 34 countries surveyed, Sweden had the lowest percentage of respondents who had paid for sex (3% of those who answered the question.
 Respondents included both men and women).
 The methodology has been criticised.

 A 2010 survey by Järfälla tjejjour found that 25% of Swedish men were in favour of repealing the law, compared with 7% of women.

+In 2023, a survey conducted by Novus found that 91% of Swedish women thought it should be illegal to purchase sex, compared with 63% of men.